 HelloPrivacy is a simple service, which could be a downside for you.
 If you're looking for extensive feature bundles, we recommend opting for Aura.
 But if you want the next best removal service compared to DeleteMe, we recommend Incogni.
 See how HelloPrivacy compares to Incogni in our side-by-side comparison.

-We especially dislike the absence of any refunds; HelloPrivacy doesn't seem to be offering a money-back guarantee with any of its plans.
+We were also disappointed by the absence of any refunds; HelloPrivacy doesn't seem to be offering a money-back guarantee with any of its plans.

 HelloPrivacy specs